One Week In Italy: A Perfect Itinerary for First Timers

 Obviously, there is a LOT to see in Italy, and we have plenty of ideas on how to make changes to this itinerary.

-For example, you could do a southern Italy itinerary that focuses more on Naples and the Amalfi Coast after spending a few days in Rome, or a northern Italy itinerary that focuses on the Dolomites, Lake Como, and Milan.
+For example, you could head to southern Italy to focus more on Naples and the Amalfi Coast after spending a few days in Rome, or a northern Italy trip that focuses on the Dolomites, Lake Como, and Milan.
 It all depends on what you’re looking for.

 You’ll find some of our ideas in the “with more time” section below, which you can use to make changes to your itinerary based on your specific style and needs.